 We’re taught about periods, sex and babies in school but never about what we should do if things don’t pan out the way we want them to.
 I think learning about infertility is just as important and I think if we learned about it from a younger age, we wouldn’t be so hush hush or worried to talk about it as an adult.

 So, let’s look at these facts which might open your eyes to the world of infertility a bit more and perhaps if you’re struggling with infertility yourself, some of these facts might bring light to your struggles.
+Whether it’s infertility, freezing your eggs (if this is something you are considering, you may wish to check out these freeze dryers to see what part they might have to play in this), or what can affect your chances of conceiving, hopefully you will find some answers and comfort in the following.

 6 fertility facts you might not know: